 On Apr.
 18, 2018, New York Governor Andrew Cuomo issued Executive Order 181 to restore the right to vote to parolees, dependent upon review of records by the Governor’s Office.
 The Commissioner of the Department of Corrections and Community Supervision will submit records for individuals released from prison in the prior month beginning on May 1, 2018 for review.
 Previously, voting was allowed only after completion of parole.

 On Mar.
 19, 2012, HB 1247 was enacted.
-The bill took the ability to vote away from convicted felons serving terms of probation.
+The bill took the ability to vote away from people convicted of felonies serving terms of probation.
 Previously, only people on parole or incarcerated were ineligible to register to vote.
-Now convicted felons must serve their full term of incarceration, parole, and probation before they may register to vote.
+Now people convicted of felonies must serve their full term of incarceration, parole, and probation before they may register to vote.

 South Dakota: HB 1247 (accessed June 8, 2012)